benjaminion/upgrading-ethereum-book/src/book.md

 Two ways to specify the withdrawal credentials are currently available, versioned with these prefixes, with others such as [`0x02`](https://github.com/ethereum/consensus-specs/pull/2454) and [`0x03`](https://ethresear.ch/t/0x03-withdrawal-credentials-simple-eth1-triggerable-withdrawals/10021?u=benjaminion) under discussion.

 These withdrawal credential prefixes are yet significant in the core beacon chain spec, but will become significant when withdrawals are enabled in a future upgrade.
-The withdrawal credentials data is not consensus-critical, and future withdrawal credential types can be added without a hardfork.
+The withdrawal credentials data is not consensus-critical, and future withdrawal credential types can be added without a hard fork.
 There are [suggestions](https://ethresear.ch/t/withdrawal-credential-rotation-from-bls-to-eth1/8722?u=benjaminion) as to how existing credentials might be changed between methods which would be consensus critical.

 The presence of these prefixes in the spec indicates a "social consensus" among the dev teams and protocol designers that we will in future support these methods for making withdrawals.